-- Q.2) With reference to the socio economic conditions on the eve of British conquest, which of the following statements is/are correct? - 1.
-There were no forced revenue collections from peasants. - 2.
-India import goods on large scale to fulfill the needs of growing population.
+- Q.2) With reference to the socio economic conditions on the eve of British conquest, which of the following statements was/were correct? - 1.
+There were forced revenue collections from peasants. - 2.
+India's imports were higher than exports.

 Explanation: Even though the agricultural produce supported the rest of the society, a peasant's own reward was miserably inadequate.